 At Lucy McAllister Licensing Law, our professional licensing law firm is built around the principal of helping professionals protect the licenses that they have worked so hard to earn.
-Attorney Lucy S. McAllister has twenty-five years of legal experience representing the interests of clients and helping them defend their professional licenses.
+Attorney Lucy S. McAllister has 30+ years of legal experience representing the interests of clients and helping them defend their professional licenses.

 Even after all the years of study and learning the smallest details of your chosen profession, you have to take one or more qualifying exams in order to gain the right to practice.
 Then you need to meet the ongoing regulatory hurdles to maintain your license and your business.
 However, there are many threats to keeping that license, including those that are not obvious to most people.

-Getting Involved in the Case as Early as Possible is Critical to the Best Resolution
+Getting Involved in a Licensing Law Case as Early as Possible is Critical to the Best Resolution

 Professional licenses in California are regulated by various licensing boards.
 These agencies oversee licensing requirements, administer qualifying examinations, and investigate allegations of unprofessional conduct.
 When a complaint is made by a client of the licensed professional or any third-party, there is an initial investigation by the responsible board.
 If the licensee is notified about the pending discipline action at this time, it may be possible to negotiate directly with a representative of the board before any further legal action is taken.
 This is a crucial part of the process because it is possible to resolve the matter with a private citation that remains “in-house” unless there is a written request for the information.
 The Law Offices of Lucy S. McAllister can act swiftly at this time to minimize the impact of your mistake.